Undergraduate qualifications in Music

-The Music Studies major allows students who enter the degree planning a performance or composition major to switch majors as late as the end of their second year if they wish.
-This major offers two pathways at 300 level: a musicology pathway and a community music pathway, which includes the possibility of internships, and a collaborative project.
-(These courses are also open to students from other majors.)
+The Music Studies major is the most flexible major, and students who enter the degree planning a performance or composition major to switch majors as late as the end of their second year if they wish.

 Bachelor of Arts in Music

-The BA in Music gives you more flexibility to study non-Music subjects.
+The BA in Music gives you more flexibility to combine Music with other Arts subjects.
 BA students who major in Music can choose from a wide selection of Music courses.
-The full range of elective courses, including non-major performance, is available to all BA students and students from some other UC degrees.
+The full range of elective courses, including Performance, is available to all BA students majoring in Music.